More at rubyonrails.org:

 $ bin/rails routes -g admin

-If you only want to see the routes that map to a specific controller, there's the -c option.
+If you only want to see the routes that map to a specific controller, there's the controller option: -c.

 $ bin/rails routes -c users